Vinyl Lives

 What You Will Find Here

-Vinyl Lives provides an inside look at the contemporary, independent American record store.
-This website includes several of the Interviews included in the book, Vinyl Lives: The Rise and Fall and Resurgence of the American Independent Record Store (Aventine Press, 2010), available at many independent record stores and through Amazon.
+This website includes several of the Interviews included in my first book Vinyl Lives: The Rise and Fall and Resurgence of the American Independent Record Store (Aventine Press, 2010).

 Introduction

 Within the next twenty years, particularly in the first several years of the new millennium, the number of record stores in the United States declined by more than half.
+Successive waves of technological innovation introduced a multitude of digitally-based consumer appliances to the marketplace.

-Many record store owners remained unconvinced, while others --who had never stopped believing in vinyl all along-- welcomed the renewed attention.
+Many record store owners remained unconvinced, while others--who had never stopped believing in vinyl all along--welcomed the renewed attention.

-How these record stores began and how they continue to survive and thrive sheds an important light on this underappreciated and often maligned part of our musical culture.
+How these record stores began and how they continue to survive and thrive sheds an important light on this under appreciated and often maligned part of our musical culture.

 Despite all the negative chatter surrounding vinyl, it had never really entirely disappeared.
 Records remained collectible (albeit to a reduced audience) while advances in analog technology continued.
 Then, having skipped a generation, college kids, hip-hop artists and the next wave of notable musicians helped to revive interest in this once marginalized format.

-Record store owners who had been able to remain prudent and relevant had done so with the help of collectors from Europe and Asia; many of these owners purchased their vast inventories inexpensively; they benefited by continuing to develop their customer base, whether through changes in musical styles or through more specialized or niche items.
 By necessity, these store owners found ways to profit from the ebb and flow of trends.
-Some expanded their product lines to include everything from candy to lifestyle items --a wide ranging category that might include toys, gadgets and the occasional Gargoyle!
-One way or the other, they remained determined to maintain their retail presence.
+Some expanded their product lines to include everything from candy to lifestyle items--a wide ranging category that might include toys, gadgets and the occasional Gargoyle!
+One way or the other, the people who owned/operated or managed independent record stores remained determined to maintain their retail presence.
 A few retailers never succumbed to the dilution of their product mix.
 Fewer still sold nothing but 100% vinyl--record albums only!
 Supportive communities contributed heavily in the equation.

 Without independently owned record stores, our world would be a sad place indeed.
 May those that currently thrive continue.
 And may future generations come to understand the important and meaningful place that record stores hold in our world's musical culture.
 Vinyl Lives!